ethdebug/solidity-data-representation/src/locations.md

-(For calldata, we will actually use a slightly different convention, as [detailed later](#user-content-locations-in-detail-calldata-in-detail-slots-in-calldata-and-the-offset), but you can ignore that for now.)
+(For calldata, we will actually use a slightly different convention, as [detailed later](#user-content-locations-in-detail-calldata-in-detail-slots-in-calldata-and-the-offset), but you can ignore that for now.
+We will also occasionally use a different convention in memory, as [also detailed later](#user-content-locations-in-detail-locations-in-detail), but you can again ignore that for now.)

 Memory and calldata will always be accessed through pointers to such; as such, we will only discuss concrete data layout for storage and (a little bit) for the